 10. Warm tortillas on top of your slow cooker.

-Instead of a lid, place a glass baking tray on top of your slow cooker — preferably one that’s filled with some chili con carne or another tortilla-ready dish.
-Put your tortillas inside the glass dish a few minutes before serving and they’ll be ready along with your slow-cooker meal!
+Instead of a lid, place a glass baking tray on top of your slow cooker — preferably a slow cooker that’s filled with some chili con carne.
+Put your tortillas inside the glass dish a few minutes before serving and they’ll be ready along with your slow-cooker meal.

-11. Melt down wax and add wicks to make your own crockpot candles.
+11. Melt wax and add wicks to make your own crockpot candles.

-This is one of my favorite crockpot ideas, and the finished product is perfect for gift giving!
-These crockpot candles are easy to create.
+This is one of my favorite crockpot ideas.
+These crockpot candles are easy to create and the finished product is perfect for gift-giving.

 What you’ll need